Easy S’mores Dessert Dip

 Much as I enjoyed toasting s’mores as a kid, this S’mores Dip Recipe is SO much tastier.
 And no charred, molten marshmallows needed.

-- This easy s’mores dessert dip is only 3 ingredients and perfect for game day, summer parties, afterschool snacks, and more.
-The classic s’mores recipe takes me back to those family picnics along the Roaring Fork outside of Aspen.
+- This easy s’mores dessert dip is only 3 ingredients and is perfect for game day, summer parties, afterschool snacks, and more.

 - Dessert Dips are a fun, interactive way to gather with your guests or family.